The IDT doctoral program is designed to produce scholars and researchers who will

 Graduates are prepared to enter the fields of higher education as a professor, director

 of professional development, researcher, as well as human resource directors of training

 Please download the EdD Application Checklist for admissions procedures:

 EdD Course Enrollment Checklist

-For more information regarding the doctoral process, please read the Graduate Student
+For more information regarding the doctoral process, please read the Doctoral Student

 Courses: Visit the IDT Course Catalog to view descriptions of all courses we offer.